-Your baby is delivered usually by one of the team of the midwives from the hospital.
-Midwives often choose to work in MLBUs as they feel they can work more naturally with a labouring woman and the woman will have a better birth experience.
+Your baby is delivered usually by one of the teams of the midwives from the hospital.
+Midwives often choose to work in MLBU’s as they feel they can work more naturally with a labouring woman and the woman will have a better birth experience.

 The disadvantage of an MLBU is that won’t have immediate access to anaesthetists to administer epidurals or obstetricians or neonatal nurses; the only pain relief available will be gas and air and pethidine.
-Some free-standing birth centres may have cover from these specialists, but most don’t.
-If you need these you will transferred to the delivery unit.
+However, most MLBU’s are in the hospital so very close if a transfer is needed.
+Some free-standing birth centres may have cover from these specialists.